Vail Colorado skiing is epic, like their

 The 10th Mountain Lodge is Vail’s best on mountain table

 grand lodge.
-The bar at the 10th is cool too, they even have a phone charging
+There's even a phone charging

 station if your mobile needs juice too.
+Bistro 14 atop the

-Street.
-Vail Village is an alpine postcard with chalet roofs, chic ski boutiques
+Street, its an alpine postcard with chalet roofs, chic ski boutiques

 like Gorsuch, Pepi’s Sport and Golden Bear, and après ski bars that rock with